elusivecodes/fQuery/docs/QuerySet.md

 **Rotate In**

-Add a rotate in animation to the default queue for each node.
+Add a rotate in animation to the queue for each node.

 - `options` is an object containing properties to define how the animation should be handled.
     - `queueName` is a string indicating the name of the queue to use, and will default to "*default*".